Oral conscious Sedation

-You have been given two prescriptions to have filled prior to your endodontic appointment.
+You have been given two medications to take prior to your appointment.

 You cannot take these medications if you could be pregnant.